As a teacher, time management is essential both to your success and your students’ success.

 But the truth is, that’s just not possible.
 And when you try to take on too much at once, you end up feeling overwhelmed and stressed out.

 Instead of trying to do everything at once, focus on one task at a time, from the most important and urgent to the least.

-This way, you can ensure that you’re giving each task the attention it deserves and making progress on the things that are most important.
+By prioritizing important tasks, you can ensure that you’re giving each task the attention it deserves and making progress on the things that are most essential.

 4. Do your hardest tasks first

-Speaking of prioritizing your tasks, that also usually means doing the most difficult tasks first.
+Speaking of prioritizing your important tasks, that also usually means doing the most difficult tasks on your to do list first.